COVID-19 in SWVA: VDH site down for maintenance

-The Virginia Department of Health (www.vdh.virginia.gov/coronavirus) website was down for maintenance through Saturday, May 15.
+The Virginia Department of Health (www.vdh.virginia.gov/coronavirus) website remains maintenance through Monday, May 17 Local data was not available Sunday.

 Statewide: